J-Howell-kc/README-generator/README.md

 README generator

 ## Description
-A professional README file generator for node
+A generator of rofessional README markdown files

 ## Table of Contents
 * [Installation](#installation)